Dnipropetrovsk Oblast

 Background

 One of Ukraine's most populous and industrially significant regions, the oblast is home to the city of Dnipro (population ~1 million) and a dense concentration of defence manufacturing, metallurgy and rail infrastructure.
-Its northern fringe also saw Ukraine's Zaporizhzhia counteroffensive reclaim 460 sq km in early 2026, the first sustained territorial gain since 2023.
+It has not been officially annexed by Russia, unlike the four oblasts to its south and east.

 Dnipropetrovsk Oblast is the strategic depth behind Ukraine's eastern front.
-The Russian advance west from Pokrovsk toward Dobropillia, roughly 30 km away, threatens to carry fighting into the oblast for the first time since the war's opening weeks.
+The Russian advance west from Pokrovsk toward Dobropillia, roughly 30 km from the oblast border, threatens to carry fighting into the region for the first time since the war's opening weeks.
 Western analysts assess this axis as Ukraine's greatest near-term territorial risk.

 Russia has struck the oblast with drones and missiles throughout the war.
 On 2 March 2026 a drone hit a passenger train, killing one and wounding ten, the second attack on a passenger train in weeks.
 These strikes target civilian infrastructure deep behind the front, aiming to exhaust air defences and disrupt logistics.